ykotseruba/attention_and_driving/README.md

 Same as [factors](#behavioral_factors) defined for behavioral studies.

-## Surveys and meta-reviews
+## Surveys, meta-reviews and relevant studies

-A list of relevant surveys and meta-reviews with:
+A list of surveys, meta-reviews and other relevant studies:

 * Reference: to be used for searching for bibtex information in `bibtex/surveys.bib`
 * Paper: title, venue, year
-* Topic: a major topic of the survey or meta-review
+* Topic: a major topic of the study

 ## Datasets